 Any parent who has physical custody of a child and needs assistance in obtaining child support payments may apply for services.
 A non-custodial parent (non-custodial parent) may apply to have paternity established.

 What is the application process?

 Persons receiving assistance under the Temporary Assistance for Needy Families (TANF) Program automatically receive services from the CSSD.
 Persons not receiving TANF must complete an application form.
-Applications are available at our Regional Child Support Offices, County Department of Social Services Offices and County Clerks of Court Offices.
-An application can also be obtained by calling the CSSD toll-free number 1.800.768.5858 FREE.
+There is no cost to apply and applications are available at our Regional Child Support Offices, County Department of Social Services Offices and County Clerks of Court Offices.
+In addition, printable applications are available on our website.
+Click here to learn more.
+Applications may also be obtained by calling the CSSD toll-free number 1.800.768.5858 FREE.

 Do child support services cost anything?